 SectionsVerbal, Quantitative (×2), ReadingVerbal Reasoning, Quantitative Reasoning, Reading Comprehension, Math Achievement, Essay

-VerbalSynonyms + analogiesSynonym + sentence completion
+VerbalSynonyms + analogiesSynonyms + sentence completion

 MathTwo quantitative sectionsQuantitative reasoning + math achievement